kelu124/echomods/include/AddMyLogs.md

 #### 2020-01-18 MF and short

 * Manuf confirmed a LDO was rotated 90degrees.
 Means tests on lit3rick v1.3 can now be done.
-* @todo silkscreen v1.3 to be updated.
+* @done silkscreen v1.3 to be updated.
 * daugther board on esp32 m5stack for viz ?
 * @todo get https://github.com/tobozo/M5Stack-SD-Updater to add bins
   * to flash